 You had a weird cold a few weeks ago.
 You were wracked with fatigue and had trouble breathing.
 Oddly, you suddenly couldn't taste your favorite foods either.
 You're recovered now, but could you have had COVID-19?

 But if you test positive, does it really mean that you're protected against the virus?
-We talked to experts to find out what a positive COVID-19 antibody test really means.
+We talked to experts to find out what a positive COVID-19 antibody test really means, and some of its limitations.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.